resloved/i3/README.md

 ## What is i3-gaps?

+Rounded i3-gaps is a fork of i3-gaps that adds rounding.

 i3-gaps is a fork of [i3wm](https://www.i3wm.org), a tiling window manager for X11.
 It is kept up to date with upstream, adding a few additional features such as gaps between windows (see below for a complete list).

 ![i3](https://i.imgur.com/KC7GL4D.png)

 ## How do I install i3-gaps?

-Please refer to the [wiki](https://github.com/Airblader/i3/wiki).
+If you're running an Arch-based distro, you can install it from the AUR (`i3-gaps-rounded`).

+If not, unless there is a repository for your distro, you will probably have to compile it yourself.
+To do so, refer to the [wiki](https://github.com/Airblader/i3/wiki/Building-from-source).

+*Note:* When cloning the repo, replace `Airblader/i3` with `resloved/i3`.

 ## Where can I get help?

-For bug reports or feature requests regarding i3-gaps specifically, open an issue on [GitHub](https://www.github.com/Airblader/i3).
+For bug reports or feature requests regarding Rounded i3-gaps specifically, open an issue on [GitHub](https://www.github.com/Resloved/i3).

+If your issue is with i3-gaps, report it [here](https://github.com/Airblader/i3).

 If your issue is with core i3 functionality, please report it [upstream](https://www.github.com/i3/i3).

 For support & all other kinds of questions, you can ask your question on the official [subreddit /r/i3wm](https://www.reddit.com/r/i3wm).